 We welcome the assistance of volunteers during our Sunday night dances, particularly in the area of setting up sound equipment for the caller (and musicians where applicable), and dismantling and storing that equipment afterward.
 Assistance in setting up refreshments for the break is also appreciated.
 If you are particularly adept at cooking and baking, we'd love it if you donated some homemade goodies for the break.
 It's a great way to show off your culinary prowess!

 The SDECD Board is the group that makes things happen: they are responsible for planning and organizing; administration and finances; advertising and publicity; insurance and legal issues; booking guest callers and musicians; updating the website; and other behind-the-scenes activities to keep the regular Sunday dance and special events going throughout the year.
-Our current board members are Gordon Jewess, acting President; Martha Wild, Secretary; Richard Cosgrove, Treasurer; and Susan Moffatt and Douglas Nichols.
+Our current board members are Gordon Young, President; Jimmy Akin, Vice President; Martha Wild, Secretary; Bob Griffin, Treasurer; and Susan Moffatt and Douglas Nicoll, members-at-large.
+There is one vacant member-at-large position; interested persons should contact the Board.
 All dancers are invited to come and participate in our board meetings, but if you are not a board member, please contact our president at least a few days in advance of the meeting.

 That's right—San Diego English Country Dancers has gone mobile!
 For your convenience, we've developed a lightweight, smartphone-friendly webpage that contains just the basics, and won't tax your data plan.
 When you're out and about, find it on your phone at sdecd.org/mobile (or click the phone icon at right).
 It's a great way to learn about our next dance, as well as our complete dance schedule and price schedule.
 You can also engage with us on Facebook, email us, sign up for our mailing list, and get those last-minute directions to the hall where we dance.
 (All we ask is that you don't use it while driving.
 Please have a passenger do the navigating, or pull your vehicle over to a safe location as needed.)

-We would like to thank and acknowledge, first and foremost, Bob Green for his generous permission to display his English country dance videos in many places on our Dance Repertoire page.
-(The new Dance Repertoire page will display these videos in a larger, more accessible format.)
+We would like to thank and acknowledge, first and foremost, Bob Green, and several other individuals associated with Childgrove Country Dancers and other organizations, for their generous permission to display their English country dance videos in many places on our new Dance Repertoire page.
+(The new page displays these videos in a larger, more accessible format than before.)
 Thanks also to English country dancer David Jacobson for taking time out from the dance to obtain some great photos of our Sunday-evening dances.
 Credit is also due to Icon Archive for offering remarkable icons that are in the public domain, and available for commercial use as well.